 Healthcare administration is an area of healthcare that deals with the many records of patients.
 Naturally, documentation plays an important role in administrative duties because of this reason.
 Maintaining the confidentiality of patient records in particular is crucial for adhering to rules and privacy legislation.
 Hiring technical writers for security process documentation can assist secure the security of medical records and protect patient data privacy.

-The Benefits of Security Processes Documentation
+What Are The Benefits Of Security Processes Documentation?

 Security procedures are the steps in a sequence that implement, perform, or enforce a security task or function.
 By implementing these documentations, administrative employees would know the proper channels to ensure compliance with privacy regulations.
 Going into more detail, security procedures documentation entails the practices and standards to gain access to company networks or the internet, the amount of access an individual employee has to company data, plans for changes in the security services or operations within the company, information security policy, business continuity plans, etc. By keeping these policies updated, employees would always know the proper procedures to ensure patient confidentiality.
 This is especially important in the digital age as it lessens the chance for misplaced data.

 What Is An Example Of Security Process Documentation?

 HIPAA and the non-compliant practices in relation to it in some healthcare administrations provide a pertinent example of the requirement for security processes documentation.
 As previously mentioned, the use of digital technology opens up potential risk factors in confidentiality practices.
 Particularly, the use of digital communications tools, such as email, can result in non-secure channels that inadvertently leak healthcare records.